Employment contract solicitors in London

 No one wants to waste time on employment documentation.
 But, it is a necessity for running a stable workforce.
 Off the shelf templates are attractive, although often prove to be a false economy when you come to rely on them.
-We put in place the basics you can rely upon.
+Our employment lawyers put in place the basics you can rely upon.

 - Commencement of employment;